 Since our establishment in 1976, we have been through a series of mergers to maintain a key position in the global transport industry.
 As a result, we have grown stronger and larger.
-With the acquisition of UTi Worldwide Inc. in 2016, we have further strengthened our global network and are now the fourth largest global freight forwarding company.
+With the acquisition of UTi Worldwide Inc. in 2016, we have further strengthened our global network and are now a top five global freight forwarding company.

 It all began in 1976 when Leif Tullberg and nine independent trucking companies established DSV, De Sammensluttede Vognmænd af 13-7 1976 A/S. The company operated as a cartage department for the owners and only handled contracting haulage and deliveries.